knative/docs/docs/eventing/getting-started.md

     goodbye-display    1         1         1            1           16s
    ```

-    The number of replicas in your **DESIRED** column should match the number of replicas in your **AVAILABLE** column.
-This may take a few minutes.
+    The number of replicas in your **DESIRED** column should match the number of replicas in your **AVAILABLE** column, which might take a few minutes.
 If after two minutes the numbers do not match, then see the [Debugging Guide](./debugging/README.md) to help troubleshoot the issue.

 ### Creating `Triggers`